memartone/docs.sparc.science/pages/data_submission/submit_data.md

 {% include image.html file="sparc_workflow.png" alt="workflow" %}

-### Creation of a draft dataset
+### Creating a draft dataset
-**Timeline:** Creation of a draft dataset is up to the investigator
+**Timeline:** At any time, users can create a draft dataset within the SPARC Consortium organization in preparation for submitting the data to SPARC DAT-CORE.

-**Who has access to the data:** The data is private and is accessible only to those that you specifically invite to access the data.
-Neither Blackfynn nor NIH can access the data unless you invite them.
+**Who has access to the data:** Draft data is private and is accessible only to those that you specifically invite to access the data.
+Neither Blackfynn, the curation team nor NIH can access the data unless you invite them.

 **Who owns the data:** The investigator that submitted the data or the person who is assigned as the owner of the dataset.

-**Process:** At any time, users can create a draft dataset within the SPARC Consortium organization in preparation for submitting the data under embargo.

-At this time, the data is private to the data owner.
-At any point in time, users can grant teams, or individual users to access to the draft dataset.
-The dataset owner can, at any point in time, leverage the platform functionality to access the data programmatically, or use the viewers to view and manipulate the data.
-As part of the SPARC Consortium organization, the data models and records are restricted to only the data standards that are developed by the Data Standards Committee.

-**Required steps for the data owner:**
+**Process:**  During this step, investigators upload a data set that represents the completion of a milestone according to the standards esablished by SPARC.
+A dataset is defined as follows: The set of data files, supporting documents and metadata produced as the result of completing a milestone.
+At time of submission, the  dataset may be considered complete, that is no new data will will be collected, or it may represent a batch or slice of data that is part of a larger data set being collected over several milestones.

+**Steps for creating a draft dataset:**
-- Creating and naming a dataset (see: Creating datasets )
+- Creating and naming a dataset in the SPARC data repository
 - Providing a short description for the dataset
-- Uploading files and organizing the dataset according to the requirements of the Data Curation Team.
+- Uploading files and organizing the dataset according to the requirements of the SPARC Data Standards Committee and Data Curation Team.

+**SPARC dataset requirements** Each dataset will comprise the following:
+- A protocol that has been [submitted to Protocols.io](https://docs.google.com/presentation/d/1WhoLvOVRIbCzu3x30Dd0O1cC09ZGT4g0IFOf4Eq7yfI/edit#slide=id.p) as part of the SPARC group

 ### Sharing draft dataset with the Data Curation Team
 **Timeline:** Sharing the data with the Data Curation Team should take place within 1 month of completing a project milestone (according to the SPARC Material Sharing Policy)